rain-1/s/README.md

 a variable `$FOO` turns into multiple command line arguments.
 One token stays one token forever.
 This is a "no surprises" straightforward approach.

+Look at how many ways one can screw up passing or copy an array in this [oil shell blog post](http://www.oilshell.org/blog/2016/11/06.html)

 We don't even have redirection operators `>` in the shell language.
 They are added as extra programs.
 So you write `grep foo bar | > out.txt`. `>` is just another Unix command. `<` is essentially `cat`.
 A `glob` program is also